samuelgozi/firebase-firestore-lite/README.md

 	.limit(10);
 ```

 The `users.query()` method optionally accepts an options object, and then returns a new Query instance.
-All of the options can also be set by using the query methods, and they can also be chained(as seen in the second example).
+All the options can also be set by using the query methods, and they can also be chained (as seen in the second example).
 You can then `run()` the query:

 ```js
 const results = await usersQuery.run(); // Will return the query results.